HaruRose/powershell-password-generator/README.md

 Automatically generate passwords when starting the app.

-Password never ends in special character or number(for Active Directory AD).
+Checkmark: never ends in special character or number(for Active Directory AD).

-Checkmark & function: "Don't repeat consecutively" (double characters).
+Checkmark:: "Don't repeat consecutively" (double characters).

-Checkmark for Special characters, checkmark for "Don't end with 0-9 and Special".
+Checkmark: Special characters, checkmark for "Don't end with 0-9 and Special".

-Passwords do not include hard to distinguish characters(0,O,o,I,l,1,0).
+Checkmark: Passwords do not include hard to distinguish characters(0,O,o,I,l,1,0).

 Clicked passwords turn Orange.

+Clicked passwords are automatically copied to the clipboard

-Various checks for scenarios that would crash the app(different checks - only selecting Numbers 0-9 and "dont end with 0-9", length, validity etc.. these were a pain to solve)
+Various checks for scenarios that would crash the app(different checks - only selecting Numbers 0-9 and "dont end with 0-9", length, validity, no more than 5000 passwords or characters - last one is so you don't freeze the application for no reason.
+These were a pain to solve.

 ### Now available as an executable(ps2exe), that *works*.